Course Outline

 Requirements

-- A foundational understanding of IT concepts and networking for government.
+- A foundational knowledge of information technology concepts and networking principles.

-- Familiarity with business processes and typical enterprise IT requirements.
+- An understanding of business processes and typical enterprise IT requirements.

 Audience

-- Business managers and decision-makers in the public sector.
+- Business managers and decision-makers within the public sector.

-- Product owners and project managers for government initiatives.
+- Product owners and project managers responsible for government initiatives.

-- IT managers and architects who require a business-oriented perspective on cloud solutions.
+- IT managers and architects who require a business-oriented perspective on cloud solutions for government operations.

 Testimonials (5)